Raku ware: Design considerations

 Raku is a unique form of pottery making; what makes it unique is the range of designs that can be created by simply altering certain variables.
 These variables—which include wax resist, glazes, slips, temperature, and timing—ultimately determine the outcome when firing a piece of clay.

-Wax resist which is painted over the bare clay, is the suspension of wax in water.
-This is done so that the glaze does not cover the area where the wax resist was applied, thus creating a design.
+Wax resist, which is painted over the bare clay, is a suspension of wax in water; the glaze does not cover the area where the wax resist was applied, thus creating a design.
 When in the kiln, the wax melts off and the carbon that results from oxygen reduction replaces it.
-Raku glazes contain alumina, which has a very high melting point.
-Therefore, carbon will not replace the glaze as it does the wax.
+Raku glazes contain alumina, which has a very high melting point, so that they remain in place and are not replaced by carbon as the wax is.
 Any unglazed areas turn black due to the carbon given off from the reduction of oxygen.
-Next, the clay is moved from the kiln to a container, usually a trashcan, which contains combustible organic materials such as leaves, sawdust, or paper.
+Next, the clay is moved from the kiln to a container, typically a trashcan, which contains combustible organic materials such as leaves, sawdust, or paper.

+Obvara is a raku form that uses a yeast solution that creates an earthy tone on secondary firing.
+The obvara mixture, made from yeast, flour, sugar, and water, is usually opaque cream in color.
+The temperature at which the pottery piece is lowered into the obvara solution is usually 800 degrees Celsius.
+After dipping the piece into the obvara solution, it is removed and dipped into water to "seal" the design via rapid cooling.

-Crackle glazes contain metallic compounds including such metals as copper, iron, and cobalt.
+Crackle glazes contain metallic compounds including metals such as copper, iron, and cobalt.
 After the glaze has reached a certain temperature, the metal in the glaze reacts taking on a specific color.
-For example, cobalt produces dark blue, and copper produces green but can also produce a red when the oxygen in the glaze is completely gone.
+For example, cobalt produces dark blue, and copper usually produces green, but can also produce a red when the oxygen in the glaze is completely gone.
 The change in temperature and in the reduction oxidation (redox) process sometimes cause cracking or crazing.
 Crazing is a pattern of surface cracking in the glaze of a piece.
 The timing of removal and placement in water directly affects the shades of each color.